Inside Pomodoro ® Primer for Magic Makers:

 - pulling out the Pomodoro sprint sheet, brainstorming, writing down the tasks as I do them, and putting the sheet in the binder when done.

 - dusting off my workspace before beginning any workings.

 Since the Coronovirus pandemic, many folks had the blessing and curse of working from home during lockdowns and quarantines.
 It was a struggle for many to separate work life from home life in a space that wasn’t always conducive to the blend.
 Not everyone has a dedicated office space, or even room at the kitchen table, for their work.

 So how did so many people find a way to make it work?
 Grit?
 Determination?
 Yes.

 Our brains need the signal “it’s time to work.” and we can achieve that through small, repeatable, buildable rituals.
-This can be something as simple as lighting a candle or taking a deep breath before you begin work, or it can be as detailed as a full-blown spell for focus.
+Like lighting a candle, or taking a deep breath.
+Or it can be as detailed as a full-blown spell for focus!

 A ritual is yours and can always be discovered.

 Rituals can be communal and they can be personal.